E-MailRelay

 What is it?

 E-MailRelay is a lightweight SMTP store-and-forward mail server with POP access to spooled messages.
-It can be used as a personal internet mail server with SpamAssassin spam filtering and DNSBL connection blocking.
-Forwarding can be to a fixed smarthost or using DNS MX routing.
-External scripts can be used for address validation and e-mail message processing.
+It can be used as a personal internet mail server using SpamAssassin spam filtering and DNSBL connection blocking, with incoming e-mail delivered to maildir mailboxes.
+Store-and-forward operation is normally to a fixed smarthost but DNS MX routing can also be configured.
+External scripts can be used for address validation and for processing e-mail messages as they are received.

 whatisit.png